Diya050/meeting/manuals./administrator.md

-- Here a view of your `Meeting Ended` email in your attendees' inbox:
+- Here's a view of your `Meeting Ended` email in your attendees' inbox:

 ![meeting16](https://github.com/Diya050/meeting/assets/124448340/8a3bcc26-118b-46a3-bfce-7ed7a44d25ee)